drojaazu/suddendesu/content/entry/hidden-developer-credits-in-two-mahjong-games/index.md

 - img/ojankoy_title.png
 category: Disassembly / Analysis
 tags:
+- hidden credits
 - easter egg
 draft: false
 ---

-Still hacking around with MAME games, and I'm lovin' it!
-This time I opened up Ojanko Yakata (roughly translated as Jong Girl Mansion), one of the many, many adult mahjong games to grace game centers.
+Still hacking around with MAME games, and I'm having a blast!
+This time I opened up Ojanko Yakata (roughly translated as Mahjong Girl Mansion), one of the many, many adult mahjong games to grace game centers of the past.
 I spotted some ASCII in the memory dump that looked like a hidden developer credits screen and investigated...

 <!--more-->